awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 ### Associating an Elastic IP Address with the Secondary Private IPv4 Address<a name="StepThreeEIP"></a>

-**To associate an Elastic IP address with a secondary private IPv4 address in EC2\-VPC**
+**To associate an Elastic IP address with a secondary private IPv4 address**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.